Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht.md

 PROBABLY**", "**SHOULD CONSIDER**", and "**MUST (BUT WE KNOW YOU WON'T)**" in this document are to interpreted as described in RFC 6919 [@!RFC6919].

+## Applicability

+Because this mechanism transports information that should not be controlled by an attacker, the HT-* mechanism MUST only be used over channels protected by TLS, or over similar integrity-protected and authenticated channels.
+In addition, when TLS is used, the client MUST successfully validate the server's certificate ([RFC5280],[RFC6125]).

 #  The HT-* Family of Mechanisms

-Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding type.
+Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.
 Each mechanism has a name of the form HT-\[HA\]-\[CBT\] where \[HA\] is the "Hash Name String" of the [@!iana-hash-alg] registry in capital letters, and \[CBT\] is one of 'ENDP' or 'UNIQ'.
 In case of 'ENDP', the tls-server-end-point channel binding type is used.
 In case of 'UNIQ', the tls-unique channel binding type is used.
-For more information about channel binding, see [@!RFC5929] and the [@!iana-cbt] registry.
+For the definition of this channel binding types refer to the [@!iana-cbt] registry.

 CBT   | Channel Binding Type
 ------|-----------------------